ChristopherK-87/Academic_Work/CalPoly_Pomona/CS_4080 Concepts of Programming Languages/README.md

-The Language Evaluation Paper explores my experiences writing code for Java and C++ of the topics of writability, readability, and reliability.
+The Language Evaluation Paper explores my experiences writing code for Java and C++ on the topics of writability, readability, and reliability.

 The Programming Project folder contains four projects.
 Three of them is a variation on implementing matrix addition, subtraction, and multiplication in C++ and the fourth is the same but in Java.